 The programming behind MTI’s base fitness and mission/event specific training is similarly sophisticated.

-I taught a short programming course to a dozen or so Marines at USMC Base Hawaii this Spring.
+I taught a short programming course to a dozen or so Marines at USMC Base Hawaii in Spring 2018.
 There were a few junior officers in attendance, but the bulk were junior enlisted, including a squad leader or two – who in the Marines and Army, are the primary strength and conditioning coaches for their squad.

 MTI programming is thorough and sophisticated.
 It’s taken me years of trial and error to develop our Fluid Periodization methodology on concurrently training the multiple fitness attributes included in Base Fitness.
 Then within each attribute is its own progression methodologies.